 - Do not touch your dog or interact in any way

-- Focus on something else, even if you’re pretending (Dogs use this tactic with each other!)
+- Focus on something else such as your phone, even if you’re pretending (Dogs use this tactic with each other!)

 What you need to do is basically become like a zombie – no emotion.
 You’re not angry or excited or stressed.
 Stare at your phone or the TV or focus on someone else.